-Climate alarmists would have people believe that global warming will lead to numerous human health problems, including premature death, when in reality it will likely do just the opposite, preventing many more deaths than it causes.
-Here, we summarize the results of a number of studies conducted over the past decade or so that deal with this subject as it pertains to cardiovascular diseases.
+Climate alarmists would have people believe that global warming will pose numerous challenges to human health, including premature death due to heat-induced cardiovascular problems.
+In this Summary we thus present the results of a number of studies conducted over the past decade or so that deal with this important subject.

 Nafstad et al. (2001) studied another cold place: Oslo, Norway.
 Thanks to Norwegian law, which requires that all deaths be examined by a physician who diagnoses cause and reports it on the death certificate, they were able to examine the effects of temperature on mortality due to all forms of cardiovascular disease for citizens of the country's capital over the period 1990 to 1995.
 Their analysis showed that the average daily number of cardiovascular-related deaths was 15% higher in the winter months (October-March) than in the summer months (April-September), leading them to conclude that "a milder climate would lead to a substantial reduction in average daily number of deaths."